A Fraction of the Whole: Martin's young adulthood

 Martin also meets Astrid (real name or origin unknown) in a café.
 He finds her extremely attractive and assumes that his affair with her will be a one-night stand, but in fact it becomes the exact opposite.
 Astrid and Martin move in together, and Astrid unexpectedly becomes pregnant.

-During her pregnancy, Astrid becomes crazy, repeatedly painting a violent and horrific face and trying to converse with God.
+During her pregnancy, Astrid becomes mentally ill.
+She repeatedly paints a violent and horrific face and trying to converse with God.
 She becomes angry when God does not respond, so Martin starts pretending to be him, answering her questions while hiding in the bathroom.
 He learns a great deal about her, and realizes that she is becoming suicidal.
 After giving birth to Jasper, Astrid commits suicide.

 Middle

 Eddie continues to help the Dean family financially.
 The Deans meet another central character, Anouk.
 Although they meet on undesirable grounds (Anouk vandalizes Martin's car), they become close family friends, as Martin hires Anouk to clean for them.

 Martin is deemed mentally unstable and is sent to mental institution.
 Jasper (Martin's child with Astrid) is sent to a foster home against his will.